afpineda/NuS-NimBLE-Serial/README.md

 - A generic class to implement custom protocols for serial communications through BLE.
 - A BLE serial communications object that can be used as Arduino's [Serial](https://www.arduino.cc/reference/en/language/functions/communication/serial/).
-- A more efficient BLE serial communications object that can handle incoming data in packets, eluding active wait thanks to blocking semantics.
+- A more efficient BLE serial communications object that can handle incoming data in packets, eluding active waiting thanks to blocking semantics.

 ## Supported DevKit boards